 3. Written Request for a Time Extension

-Although PHS regulations permit 120 days for completion of the investigation and submission of the final report, CSUF requires the Peer Review Panel to consult with the AVPGR if it appears that the final report will take more than 90 days to complete.
+Although PHS regulations permit 120 days for completion of the investigation and submission of the final report, CSUF requires the Investigation Panel to consult with the AVPRSP if it appears that the final report will take more than 90 days to complete.

-If the investigation and determination of personnel action are likely to take more than 120 days to complete, the AVPGR will so notify PHS and provide reasons for the delay, interim progress reports, the estimated date of completion of the report, and any other necessary information.
+If the investigation and determination of personnel action are likely to take more than 120 days to complete, the AVPRSP will so notify PHS and provide reasons for the delay, interim progress reports, the estimated date of completion of the report, and any other necessary information.
 If an extension is granted, PHS may require the submission of periodic interim reports, or the agency may undertake its own investigation prior to the University's completion of its investigation.

 NSF requires completion of the inquiry within 90 days, and completion of the investigation, including submittal of the final report, within 180 days.
 If completion of either is expected to be delayed, NSF may require submission of periodic status reports.